Koulinn/Strive__Benchmark__Module01/README.md

-I didn't focused on CSS
+I didn't focus on CSS